kitnil/awesome/README.md

 ## JavaScript

+- [eleventy](https://github.com/11ty/eleventy) - A simpler static site generator.
+An alternative to Jekyll.
+Transforms a directory of templates (of varying types) into HTML.
+- [online](https://github.com/CollaboraOnline/online) - Collabora Online is a collaborative online office suite based on LibreOffice technology.
+This is also the source for the Collabora Office apps for iOS and Android.
 - [bigbluebutton](https://github.com/bigbluebutton/bigbluebutton) - Complete open source web conferencing system.
 - [vaultPass](https://github.com/mulbc/vaultPass) - A Chrome extension to leverage Hashicorp Vault as Credential Storage for teams
 - [mapus](https://github.com/alyssaxuu/mapus) - A map tool with real-time collaboration 🗺️